danctorres/nilm_industry/README.md

 ```

-Set up
+How to Set Up
 ------
 * Clone the repo.
 * Download the imdeld dataset from IEEEDataPort into the data/raw folder.

-How to use
+How to Use
 ------
 > ToDo